juanesleal/3303-Group-Project/README.txt

 The Project also includes FloorEventTest.txt Which is the test calues for the classes.

 Set-Up and Running Instructions:
--To set up make sure that the files are all together in the same location open them in a java IDE and then run ElevatorSystm.java
+-To set up make sure that the files are all together in the same location open them in a java IDE and then run ElevatorSystem.java